Europe broils in heat wave that fuels fires in France, Spain

 Associated Press

-LA TESTE-DE-BUCH, France (AP) — A heat wave broiling Europe spilled northward Monday to Britain, where authorities warned of possible record temperatures, and fueled ferocious wildfires in France, which scrambled water-bombing planes and hundreds of firefighters to battle flames spreading through tinder-dry forests.

-In Spain, two people were killed in blazes that the country’s prime minister linked to global warming, saying: “Climate change kills.”
+Two people were killed in the blazes in Spain that the country’s prime minister linked to global warning, saying, “Climate change kills.”

-In both France and Spain, fierce heat fueled the fires — part of a wall of high temperatures moving across Europe, touching even places like Britain, where officials have issued the first-ever extreme heat warning.
-The country’s weather service forecast that the record high of 38.7 degrees Celsius (101.7 degrees Fahrenheit), set in 2019, could be shattered.
+That toll comes on top of the hundreds of heat-related deaths reported in the Iberian peninsula, as high temperatures have gripped the continent in recent days and triggered wildfires from Portugal to the Balkan region.
+Some areas, including northern Italy, are also experiencing extended droughts.
+Climate change makes such life-threatening extremes less of a rarity — and heat waves have come even to places like Britain, which braced for possibly record-breaking temperatures.

-Authorities there started evacuating more towns, moving out another 3,500 people at risk of finding themselves in the path of the raging flames that have already seared 140 square kilometers (54 square miles) of pine forests and other vegetation.
-That will take the number who have been forced out of their homes in the Gironde region to around 20,000 since the wildfires began July 12.
+Authorities evacuated more towns, moving another 14,900 people from areas at risk of finding themselves in the path of the fires and their thick clouds of choking smoke.
+In all, more than 31,000 people have been forced out of their homes and summer vacation spots in the Gironde region since the wildfires began July 12.

-The regional fire service chief, Marc Vermeulen, described the burning forests as “a powder keg” and said tree trunks were shattering as flames consumed them, sending burning embers into the air and further spreading the blazes.

-“The fire is literally exploding,” he said.
-“We’re facing extreme and exceptional circumstances.”

 Three additional planes were sent to join six others already fighting the fires, scooping up seawater into their tanks and making repeated runs through dense clouds of smoke, the Interior Ministry said Sunday night.

-More than 200 reinforcements headed to join the 1,500-strong force of firefighters battling night and day to contain the blazes in the Gironde, where flames neared prized vineyards and the Arcachon maritime basin famed for its oysters and beaches.
+More than 200 reinforcements headed to join the 1,500-strong force of firefighters battling night and day to contain the blazes in the Gironde, where flames neared prized vineyards and billowed smoke across the Arcachon maritime basin famed for its oysters and beaches.

 Spain, meanwhile, reported a second fatality in two days as it battled its own blazes.
 The body of a 69-year-old sheep farmer was found Monday in the same hilly area where a 62-year-old firefighter died a day earlier when he was trapped by flames in the northwestern Zamora province.
 More than 30 forest fires around Spain have forced the evacuation of thousands of people and blackened 220 square kilometers (85 square miles) of forest and scrub.